Introduction

 Click the Zoom in (+) button.

-As with other weather layers, hovering your mouse over a weather feature (such as the highlighted warm front) causes detailed information to display.
+As with other Weather Layers, hovering over a weather feature (such as the highlighted warm front) causes detailed information to display.

 SUCCESS

 Congratulations!
-You have successfully displayed active surface fronts and high and low pressure centers on the map, using different weather layers.
+You have successfully displayed active surface fronts along with high and low pressure centers on the map while using different weather layers.